Understanding impact: Putting your knowledge to practice

 Our last blog walked you through what a Learning Record Store is and why you might need one.
 In short, if you want to know your learning strategy is resulting in business impact, an LRS is the best tool to help you do this.

-Learning Pool’s Learning Locker is the world’s most widely installed Learning Record Store but with a whole host of applications available for Enterprise users, it can get a little confusing knowing what’s exactly right for your organization.
+Learning Pool Learning Record Store is the world’s most widely installed Learning Record Store but with a whole host of applications available for Enterprise users, it can get a little confusing knowing what’s exactly right for your organization.

 In this Training Industry Product Showcase in partnership with Hubspot, we offer a guided walkthrough of the leading LRS.